 |Good ol' veggie sticks with blue cheese.|

-1 medium shallot, finely chopped (I used just a small slice from a regular onion, and grated it)
+- 1 medium shallot, finely chopped (I usually use just a small slice from a regular onion, and grate it)

 Want to enjoy blue cheese dressing with Buffalo Wings? ~ I've got ya covered! ...With Baked Buffalo Wings.